-"It was whilst playing lasertag in 2015 that the idea came to me.
-I told myself that it could be cool to do the same thing in nature, in the middle of the forest, instead of being confined in a dark room.”Passionate about paintball, that he had been playing between the end of the 90s and the beginning of the 2000s before giving it up after the ban on being able to play freely in nature, Christophe Bruchez from Saxon, recently developed a new kind of fun, sporty and original game intended for all audiences.
-"I was an absolute fan of paintball, but, as soon as the markers started being considered as weapons, I changed my perspectives and became a follower of infrared technologies.”
+"It was while playing lasergame, in 2015, that the idea came to me.
+I told myself that it would be the top to find a solution to do the same in the nature, in the middle of the forest, instead of being confined in a dark room."
+No sooner said than done.
+Passionate about paintball, which he practiced assiduously between the end of the 90s and the beginning of the 2000s, before abandoning it following the ban on playing freely in the wild, Saxon Christophe Bruchez recently developed a fun and original sporting activity intended for all audiences.
+"I was an absolute fan of paintball, but as soon as the markers used were considered weapons, I changed my perspective and became a fan of infrared (IR)."

-No warlike connotation
+No warlike connotations

 Soon a club in Saxon

-“ It has been up and running for two years for, birthdays, school class outings, bachelor parties, team building exercises, company or club outings, with huge success with all audiences."
-In order to introduce to a younger audience (8 to 15 yo), Christophe is going to start an IRTAG club in Saxon, the first of its kind in Switzerland: "All interested kids and teens will be able to test and practice diverse aiming techniques, camouflage, equipment and available games.”
+Even if it is possible to play it indoors, IRTAG is mainly intended to be played in the open air.
+For the moment, it is only used by word of mouth, but it is already very popular.
+"It has been running for two years, during birthdays, class outings, bachelor parties, team building, company outings or corporate events, with a huge success with all audiences."
+In order to introduce it to the youngest (8 - 15 years old), Christophe will soon open an IRTAG club in Saxon, which will be the first of its kind in Switzerland: "All interested youngsters will be able to try it out and learn about the various aiming techniques, camouflage, equipment and games available."